About the Department

 - Emergency Medicine

 - Gastroenterology, Hepatology & Nutrition

 - Genetic Medicine

 Many of our faculty are elected members of prestigious organizations such as the National Academy of Medicine (6), the Association of American Physicians (16) and the American Society for Clinical Investigation (20).
 Institutionally, 30 Medicine faculty have earned named professorships.

 The Department of Medicine has a long tradition of conducting original and rigorous biomedical and clinical research of fundamental significance and the legacy of previous and current high profile investigators is engrained deeply into the Department’s culture.
-Within the Biological Sciences Division and the entire University, the Department is the largest department both in terms of the number of faculty and research funding (nearly $104M), with over 2/3 derived from the National Institutes of Health.
+Within the Biological Sciences Division and the entire University, the Department is the largest department both in terms of the number of faculty and research funding (nearly $127M), with over 2/3 derived from the National Institutes of Health.
 Nearly one third of our faculty devote at least half their time performing research, which is characteristically original, rigorous, highly collaborative, and impactful.
 In addition, many of our dedicated clinicians produce practice-changing clinical research published in high impact journals.
-Recognition of these research programs is indicated by our consistent ranking among the top 25 NIH-funded departments of medicine.
-In FY17 the Department’s research portfolio totaled nearly $64M in federal awards, $29M in clinical trial earnings and almost $11M in other non-federal awards.
+Recognition of these research programs is indicated by our consistent ranking among the top 30 NIH-funded departments of medicine.
+In FY18 the Department’s research portfolio totaled nearly $83.3M in federal awards, $32M in clinical trial earnings/industry funded research and almost $12M in other non-federal awards.